snieda/tsl2nano/tsl2.nano.autotest/readme.md

 # Automatic Unit Test Creation

-Thomas Schneider 04/2021
+Thomas Schneider 04/2021-2024

 ## Overview

-maven artifact: *net.sf.tsl2nano:tsl2.nano.autotest:2.4.7*
+maven artifact: *net.sf.tsl2nano:tsl2.nano.autotest:2.5.2*

-This is a java unit test generation framework to do automated tests for you.
+This is a java unit test generation framework to create automated tests for you.
 If you don't want to know, how it works and only want to check, if it works for you, go to the last chapter *All together*

 ![unittest-result.png](doc/unittest-result.png)